-- Zoom Pro is now available to all current students, faculty, and staff at the UW.
-For live lecture and/or discussion sections, Zoom enables online meetings of unlimited duration with up to 300 participants.
+- Zoom Pro is available to all current students, faculty, and staff at the UW.
+For live lecture and/or discussion sections, Zoom enables online meetings of unlimited duration with up to 300 participants (with the option to upgrade for more participants).
 Record your class sessions so that students are able to review them later.
 Learn how to use Zoom and how it integrates with Canvas.

-- Live lectures should be conducted at the assigned day/class time in the time schedule.
+- Live lectures should be conducted at the assigned class days/times in the time schedule.

 - Asynchronous: Zoom can also be used to record supplemental videos for on-demand viewing (e.g., demos, assignment feedback).
 Unless you need features that only Panopto or another recording tool offers, just using Zoom is simpler for you and your students.

 - If you normally teach using a board or document camera, see the supplemental FAQ entry about options on Zoom.

 - Whether synchronous or asynchronous, avoid long periods of non-interactive lecture.

 - Interweave active engagement and comprehension checkpoints into synchronous mini-lectures (under 15 minutes or so) to help ensure students understand and retain what you are teaching.